 So, in most applications, static friction is caused by both adhesion and abrasion of the contacting surfaces.

 Overcoming the static friction between two surfaces essentially removes both the molecular obstacles (cold welding between asperities) and, to some degree, the mechanical obstacles (interference between the asperities and valleys of the surfaces) to movement.
-Once movement is initiated, some abrasion continues to occur, but at a much reduced level than during static friction.
+Once movement is initiated, some abrasion continues to occur, but at a much lower level than during static friction.
 And the relative velocity between the surfaces provides insufficient time for additional cold welding to occur (except in the case of extremely low velocity).

 With most of the adhesion and abrasion being overcome to induce movement, the resistance to motion between the surfaces is reduced, and the surfaces are now moving under the influence of kinetic friction, which is much lower than static friction.